keras-team/keras/README.md

 ## You have just found Keras.

-Keras is a minimalist, highly modular neural network library in the spirit of Torch, written in Python / Theano so as not to have to deal with the derth of ecosystem in Lua.
+Keras is a minimalist, highly modular neural network library in the spirit of Torch, written in Python / Theano so as not to have to deal with the dearth of ecosystem in Lua.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.

 Use Keras if you need a deep learning library that:
 - allows for easy and fast prototyping (through total modularity, minimalism, and extensibility).
 - supports both convolutional networks (for vision) and recurrent networks (for sequence data).
 As well as combinations of the two.
-- runs seemlessly on the CPU and the GPU.
+- runs seamlessly on the CPU and the GPU.

 ## Guiding principles